-1/ Belize has the 2nd largest barrier reef in the world!
+Belize has the 2nd largest barrier reef in the world!
 It’s easily accessible from Caye Caulker via a boat trip.
-You can visit the stunning ‘Blue Hole’ a sink hole for amazing diving or Hol Chan marine reserve and Shark alley to swim with gentle nurse sharks and stingrays.
+You can visit the stunning ‘Blue Hole’ a sinkhole for amazing diving or Hol Chan marine reserve and Shark alley to swim with gentle nurse sharks and stingrays.
 You can even swim with manatees!
 I’ve snorkelled all over the world and Belize is one of my favourite places for it!
 The trip out to Hol Chan marine reserve isn’t bad either!
-We got served a tasty caribbean BBQ for lunch whilst I basked in the glorious sunshine reading a book and sipping some rum and coke!
-Honestly could it get any better?
+We got served a tasty Caribbean BBQ for lunch whilst I basked in the glorious sunshine reading a book and sipping some rum and coke!
+Honestly, could it get any better?

 You can book ahead but I’d suggest waiting until you get there as you will be able to get a much better deal – don’t be afraid to barter!
 It’s expected!

-2/ The Split is a narrow channel splitting the island where the water is crystal clear and free of seaweed making it a great place to swim or just sit on the jetty with your legs dangling in the warm ocean watching the sea life swim by without the necessity for a snorkel!
+The Split is a narrow channel splitting the island where the water is crystal clear and free of seaweed making it a great place to swim or just sit on the jetty with your legs dangling in the warm ocean watching the sea life swim by without the necessity for a snorkel!
 The perfectly positioned lively bar serves great cocktails and at night there will be dancing on the jetty into the early hours!
 I could happily stay here all day and all evening!

-4/ The high street itself is well worth spending some time strolling leisurely between colourful huts and gift shops, cafes, bars and restaurants!
+The high street itself is well worth spending some time strolling leisurely between colourful huts and gift shops, cafes, bars and restaurants!
 Go for brunch and stuff your face with banana pancakes and a milkshake!
 If you have time still left over, visit the north part of the island to kayak through the mangroves!

 No Belize backpacking trip is complete without a trip to the jungle.
 Its a short boat trip to the mainland where you will find fantastic rainforest teeming with wildlife along with wonderful waterfalls to swim in and huge Mayan ruins to admire!